secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 - [ ] TODO look through

 There should also be a human readable format on a webpage derived from the source format.
 This format must not be cryptographically protected but should be generated automatically from the source format.
 For a good human readability the content of the source format is presented in form of a table showing the cryptographic use case and its proposed algorithms.
-There is one table for each each defined security level.
+There is one table for each defined security level.
 Such a table for one security level could be presented on a webpage like shown in {{example}}.

 # Secure Crypto Config Interface